 Heat: Some customers find the original YnM too hot.
 Fortunately, the company responded to customer feedback about overheating and now offers a cooler bamboo-fiber blanket.

 Smell: We saw some complaints about a strong chemical smell upon arrival, but this might have to do with the outer plastic bag that is used for shipping.
 And even those who did notice an unpleasant odor, found the smell dissipated after a few days of airing out.

-YnM’s blankets for adults come in 12-, 15-, and 20-pound weights.
+YnM’s weighted blankets for adults come in 12-, 15-, and 20-pound weights.
 They are available in a variety of sizes to accommodate twin-, full-, queen-, and king-sized mattresses.

 YnM has a special line of smaller-sized blankets for children.
-Children’s blankets are available in 5-, 7-, and 10-pound weights.
+Children’s weighted blankets are available in 5-, 7-, and 10-pound weights.
 The 5-pound blanket measures 36″ x 48″, and the 7- and 10-pound blankets measure 41″ x 60″.
 To get a good fit for your child, see our section on choosing the right size and weight.